ROCm/ROCm/docs/how-to/rocm-for-ai/inference/vllm-benchmark.rst

       docker pull rocm/vllm:rocm6.3.1_mi300_ubuntu22.04_py3.12_vllm_0.6.6

-Once setup is complete, you can choose between two options to reproduce the benchmark results:
+Once the setup is complete, you can choose between two options to reproduce the benchmark results:

 -  :ref:`MAD-integrated benchmarking <vllm-benchmark-mad>`